cockroachdb/docs/src/current/v23.1/expire-past-backups.md

 ## Step 5.
 Monitor your cloud storage

-After you have deleted or archived the past backups, monitor your cloud storage to ensure that the remaining backups are available and accessible.
+After you have deleted or archived the past backups, monitor your cloud storage to ensure the past backups no longer exist and the remaining backups are available and accessible.
 For more information about using monitoring integrations for jobs, see [Backup and Restore Monitoring](backup-and-restore-monitoring.html).

 ## See also